mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Tree branches too low, 2nd July :- [7800077](https://www.fixmystreet.com/report/7800077)
+- Ringway contractors have left two sets of barriers across pavement one of which is hanging over kerb, 2nd July :- [7800067](https://www.fixmystreet.com/report/7800067)
+- The grass in zhurdington was cut 2 weeks ago.
+But the grass on the yarnolds was not cut.
+The grass ag the end is now 6foot tall.
+This is not acceptable., 2nd July :- [7799939](https://www.fixmystreet.com/report/7799939)
+- Big pothole going into the right wide of Broad Oak Way, 2nd July :- [7799879](https://www.fixmystreet.com/report/7799879)
 - Bridleway from Far Stanley up Stanley Hill blocked by fallen tree., 2nd July :- [7799864](https://www.fixmystreet.com/report/7799864)
 - Street light number 1 in Bradshaw Close Longlevens is permanently out., 2nd July :- [7799649](https://www.fixmystreet.com/report/7799649)
 - Visibility poor when exiting onto Two Hedges Rd because of uncut verges both sides, 2nd July :- [7799632](https://www.fixmystreet.com/report/7799632)